-If you receive an email or text from a person or organization that you don’t know, don’t click on any links and don’t open any attachments.
-In fact, the safest course of action is to delete the email without opening it.
+If you receive communication from a person or organization that you don’t know, don’t click on any links and don’t open any attachments.
+In fact, the safest course of action is to delete the message without opening it.

-Phishing emails often contain words like alert, urgent, immediate action or action required.
-The scammers hope that if they imply urgency and scare you, you’ll react quickly without checking to see if the email is legitimate.
-Although Alliant has sent out emails related to data breaches, they were informational only, and did not ask members to log in to any account or take any action other than being diligent about monitoring their accounts.
+A still relevant way to identify phishing communications is looking for words like alert, urgent, immediate action or action required.
+The scammers hope that if they imply urgency and scare you, you’ll react quickly without checking to see if it is legitimate.
+Although Alliant has sent out emails related to data breaches, they were informational only and did not ask members to log in to any account or take any action other than being diligent about monitoring their accounts.

 If the URL displayed doesn’t match the company that ostensibly sent you the email, don’t click it.
 For example, most Alliant emails link to pages on alliantcreditunion.org or alliantcreditunion.com.